-For the goodwill impairment analysis performed at October 31, 2014, we performed a qualitative assessment to determine whether it was more likely than not that our goodwill asset was impaired in order to determine the necessity of performing a quantitative impairment test, under which management would calculate the asset's fair value.
-When performing the qualitative assessment, we evaluate events and circumstances that would affect the significant inputs used to determine the fair value of the goodwill.
+For the goodwill impairment analyses performed at October 31, 2015, 2014, and 2013, we performed qualitative assessments to determine whether it was more likely than not that our goodwill asset was impaired in order to determine the necessity of performing a quantitative impairment test, under which management would calculate the asset's fair value.
+When performing the qualitative assessments, we evaluated events and circumstances that would affect the significant inputs used to determine the fair value of the goodwill.
 Events and circumstances evaluated include: macroeconomic conditions that could affect us, industry and market considerations for the generic pharmaceutical industry that could affect us, cost factors that could affect our performance, our financial performance (including share price), and consideration of any company-specific events that could negatively affect us, our business, or our fair value.
-Based on our assessment of the aforementioned factors, it was determined that it was more likely than not that the fair value of our one reporting unit is greater than its carrying amount as of October 31, 2014, and therefore no quantitative testing for impairment was required.
+Based on our assessments of the aforementioned factors, it was determined that it was more likely than not that the fair value of our one reporting unit is greater than its carrying amount as of October 31, 2015, 2014, and 2013, and therefore no quantitative testing for impairment was required.

-In addition to the qualitative impairment analysis performed at October 31, 2014, there were no events or changes in circumstances that could have reduced the fair value of our reporting unit below its carrying value from October 31, 2014 to December 31, 2014.
-No impairment loss was recognized during the years ended December 31, 2014 and 2013, and the gross and net balance of goodwill was \$1.8 million as of December 31, 2014 and 2013.
+In addition to the qualitative impairment analysis performed at October 31, 2015, there were no events or changes in circumstances that could have reduced the fair value of our reporting unit below its carrying value from October 31, 2015 to December 31, 2015.
+No impairment loss was recognized during the years ended December 31, 2015, 2014, and 2013, and the balance of goodwill was \$1.8 million as of both December 31, 2015 and 2014.